AlanSavio25/DeepSingleImageCalibration/README.md

 ### Training experiment

 Our framework is derived from [pixloc](https://github.com/cvg/pixloc/tree/master/pixloc/pixlib), where you will find more information about training.
+Before starting a training, make sure you edit `DATA_PATH` and `TRAINING_PATH` in `calib/settings.py`.
+You can modify training configuration in `calib/calib/configs/config_train.yaml`, if needed.
 To start a training experiment, run:

 ```
 python -m calib.calib.train experiment_name --conf calib/calib/configs/config_train.yaml